DelphineGambier/SEMI--CVVR2-Generative-adversarial-network/README.md

 ! python compare_output.py -o out -g gold
 ```
 ## IV -  To go further
+### Areas for improvement for GANs:
+- The number of training images : The trainings were carried out with only about 400 images while the GANs trained with MNIST are trained on 60 000 images.
+- The type of images : There are many different images, perhaps the training would be more effective on images of an apple on a white background.
+- The Generator : Change the structure of the generator and its layers.

+### Areas for improvement for Autoencoders:
+- Training time : Train the autoencoder longer.
+- Type of autoencoder: Try with a convolutional autoencoder.
+- For the RGB Autoencoder : Train the autoencoders of the 3 components together instead of separately.
+- To generate a base : encode a defect in the apple to have different apples.

 If you want to go deeper into the subject, here are some links to other projects about GANs (but they use Pytorch instead of Tensorflow) :
 - GAN that generates foreground and background separately : https://github.com/jwyang/lr-gan.pytorch
 - GAN that generates several objects in one image : https://github.com/tohinz/multiple-objects-gan